Language Models Enable Simple Systems for Generating Structured Views of Heterogeneous Data Lakes: : A Prototype System Powered by Language Models

-\textit{Systems for semi-structured text} Shown in \cref{tab:evaporate_baselines}, \systemnamec outperforms the state-of-the-art on the canonical SWDE benchmarks.
-In contrast to \systemname{}, which uses no training whatsoever, the baselines are limited to \textsc{HTML} documents and explicitly perform supervised learning using labels from webpages within the Movie and University domains respectively \cite{lockard2020zeroshotceres, deng2022domlm}
+\paragraph{Systems for semi-structured text} Shown in \cref{tab:evaporate_baselines}, \systemname{} outperforms the state-of-the-art on SWDE.
+We compare to the metrics reported the baseline works.
+Recall \systemname{} uses no training whatsoever and can be applied across document formats (\textsc{HTML}, \textsc{PDF}, \textsc{TXT}).
+In contrast, the baselines are limited to \textsc{HTML} and explicitly perform supervised learning using labels from webpages within the Movie and University domains respectively \cite{lockard2020zeroshotceres, deng2022domlm}.
+E.g., \citet{deng2022domlm} assumes attribute values are the leaf-nodes of the \textsc{HTML}-DOM tree and thus does not work on non-\textsc{HTML}.

-Critically, the baseline systems restrict their scope to attributes that are specifically mentioned in the \textsc{HTML} \verb|<body>| text, even though attributes are frequently mentioned in the \textsc{HTML} header (e.g. within \verb|<title>| elements) as well as \textsc{HTML} tags within the body (e.g. \verb|<a href='year/2012'>|).
-Critically, \systemname{} can identify and extract attributes mentioned anywhere in the document.
-To evaluate this, we extend the SWDE benchmark to include the attributes scattered throughout the full \textsc{HTML} and find \systemnamec achieves 52.2 and 49.0 on Movies and University respectively on the more challenging setting.
+The baseline systems restrict scope to attributes that are specifically mentioned in the \textsc{HTML} \verb|<body>| text, even though attributes are frequently mentioned in the \textsc{HTML} header (e.g. within \verb|<title>| elements) and tags (e.g. \verb|<a href='year/2012'>|).
+We validate \systemname{} can identify and extract attributes mentioned anywhere in the document.
+We extend the SWDE benchmark to include the attributes scattered throughout the full \textsc{HTML} and find \systemname{} achieves 52.2 and 49.0 on Movies and University respectively on the more challenging setting.
 We release the new annotations.

-Relatedly, the baseline systems assume attribute values are the leaf-nodes of the \textsc{HTML}-DOM tree and therefore are not applicable to the unstructured settings.

-\textit{Systems for unstructured text} We consider the state-of-the-art OpenIE6 system for performing OpenIE over unstructured (non-\textsc{HTML}) text from \citet{kolluru2020openie}.
-While this system is not designed to extract structured views from heterogeneous data, we evaluate it qualitatively to understand how existing OpenIE systems perform in this setting.
+\paragraph{Systems for unstructured text} We are not aware of strong baselines that apply beyond \textsc{HTML} document formats.
+The most relevant baseline is the OpenIE6 system for performing OpenIE over any unstructured text from \citet{kolluru2020openie}.
 We find the system only handles well formatted sentences and struggles to extend to heterogeneous data types.
-We find that even when documents contain full sentences, the system extracts an extremely large set of relations or enforce consistent extractions across documents.
+We find that even when documents contain full sentences, the system extracts an extremely large set of relations and does not enforce consistent extractions across documents.
 For instance, on a sample FDA 510(k) document, OpenIE6 extracts 427 relations with 184 relations having a confidence level at 0.99.
-We include a detailed error analysis in Appendix \ref{sec:openie_baselines}.
+We include a detailed error analysis in \cite{arora2023evaporate}.